mvinza34/odin-recipes/README.md

-This project of mine features a basic website concerning recipes.
-The website will consist of a main index page which will have links to a few recipes.
-When completed, this project will demonstrate that I have a basic understanding of HTML as well as improving on Git commits.
+This project features a simple website that lists several recipes.
+The website consists of a main index page containing links to several recipes.
+This project demonstrates the necessity of having a basic understanding of HTML as well as the importance of writing Git commit messages early and often.